+The links below are provided as a public service.
 DestinySurvival is not affiliated with the companies, individuals or organizations associated with the web sites linked below.
-Their appearance here does not necessarily indicate endorsement.
-Information here is presented as a public service.
+Their appearance here does not indicate endorsement.
 Order of links does not indicate importance.

 Links to other websites are shared here for your convenience and information only.
 Unless otherwise indicated, the linked sites are not under our control and DestinySurvival is not responsible for and assumes no liability for the content or presentation of any linked site or any link contained in a linked site, or any changes or updates to such sites.